E-Bike/E-Scooter Accident Claims*

 What is the legal status of electric scooters?

-The regulations allowing e-scooters on the roads form part of the Road Traffic and Roads Act 2023.
-While it passed into law in June 2023, the e-scooter sections have yet to be commenced and are expected to be finalised in early 2024.
+The regulations allowing e-scooters on the roads form part of the Road Traffic and Roads Act 2023 and came into effect on 20 May 2024.

 Common e-bike/e-scooter accident claims*